Yofial/jaxws-codefirst/README.md

 # jaxws-codefirst
-a sample project for using jaxws starting from code
+a sample project for running a jaxws server starting from code

 using [JAX-WS RI 2.3.0](https://javaee.github.io/metro-jax-ws/)